Tuguegarao: Cityhood

 Tuguegarao became a component city by virtue of Republic Act 8755 dated November 4, 1999, followed by a plebiscite held on December 18, 1999.
 Randolph Ting was the first mayor of the new city.
 On July 2, 2007, Ting's father, businessman and former municipal mayor Delfin Telan Ting, was elected as the city's second mayor.
 After the 25-year political dominance of the Tings, however, retired police general Jefferson Soriano won over re-electionist Delfin Ting in the 2013 local elections.
-However, Soriano's term was marked by multiple charges of corruption that saw him being and reinstated several times over his nine years in office.
+However, Soriano's term was marked by multiple charges of corruption that saw him being reinstated several times over his nine years in office.
 Eventually, he was defeated by Maila Ting-Que, daughter of Delfin Ting, in his 4th reelection bid in the 2022 local elections.
 This made Ting-Que the first woman to be elected mayor of the city.

 Geography

 Tuguegarao's location is in the southern portion of the province.
 The city is bordered by Iguig to the north; to the west by the Cagayan River and Solana; Peñablanca to the east; and to the south by Enrile and San Pablo, Isabela.
 The river delta city is almost encapsulated by the Cagayan River in the western and southern side, which explains for its northward expansion, and the Pinacanauan River, a tributary of Cagayan River, in the eastern part.
 Small bodies of waters are found in the city, such as the Balzain Creek which spans the barangays of Caritan Sur and Balzain.
 Currently, the creek is continuously drying up due to eutrophication and the uncontrollable growth of water lilies.

 Historically, the town was inhabited by Irayas and Itawes who lived and mainly relied on fishing, farming, hunting and livestock raising.
 In addition, ancient natives have ventured on weaving cloth and making of household and farm implements.

 Cagayan is divided into three congressional districts, wherein the city is included in the Third District together with the other 6 southern municipalities.

-The city is located 486.14 km north of Manila, which is an hour by plane and ten hours of land travel.
+Tuguegarao is located 486.14 km north of the country's capital city of Manila, which is ten hours of land travel.
+The city can be reached by an hour through plane travel.

 Barangays

 Tuguegarao is politically subdivided and comprises into 49 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks while some have sitios.

-The three most populous are Ugac Sur, Ugac Norte and Cataggamman Nuevo.
-More than half are classified as urban barangays with some having a combination of commercial, residential and agricultural sites.
-Rural barangays are mostly agricultural territories.
+There are 31 barangays in the city that are considered urban (highlighted in bold).